DIDSR/BoneJ_Headless/plugins.rst

 * Connectivity
 * Area Volume Fraction

-All  the plugins require 3D 8 bit binary images and are fed into the plugins in the form of a numpy array.
+All  the plugins require 3D 8 bit binary images, the files are written and read as numpy arrays.

-The plugins below are relatively standards use by microCT scanners and can find even more in depth explanations on the BoneJ wiki

-.. _radiomics-firstorder-label:

-Trabecular Thickness
+##Trabecular Thickness
 --------------------

 Fits spheres into every foreground voxel of a segmented image to determine the thickness of the trabecular microstructure.
 The diameter of the largest sphere that is able to fit inside the foreground voxel and contains the point for each point is measured by the plugin.
 The plugin outputs the mean thickness of the sample, standard deviation of the sample, and the max thickness value.